Chep0x61/Chep0x61/README.md

 </div>

 ##  👨‍💻  About Me

-<b> I'm Thibault Thuillier, a 3rd year student at Epitech Lyon. </b>
+<b> I'm Thibault Thuillier, a 4th year student at Epitech.
+Currently participating in an exchange program at NTUT in Taipei. </b>
 <br />
 <b> Trying to improve my skills with my own projects and CTF platforms ! </b>